Mitoji Yabunaka

-Mitoji Yabunaka (薮中 三十二, Yabunaka Mitoji) is a Japanese diplomat who served as Vice Minister for Foreign Affairs from 2008 to 2010.
+Mitoji Yabunaka (薮中 三十二, Yabunaka Mitoji) is a Japanese former diplomat who served as Vice Minister for Foreign Affairs from 2008 to 2010.
 Prior to that position, Yabunaka served as Ministry of Foreign Affair's Asian and Oceanian Affairs Bureau Director-General.
 He has been a diplomat for nearly forty years.

-Diplomacy

-Yabunaka was a senior researcher at the International Institute for Strategic Studies from 1990 to 1991.
-In 1998 Yabunaka became Consul General of Japan in Chicago and visited the country on several occasions.

 Yabunaka has represented Japan on a number of occasions and has negotiated trade deals with the United States, Australia and Indonesia.
 He has had contact with a number of United States diplomats, including hosting current United States Ambassador to Japan John Roos shortly following Roos' appointment.
 During the first, second and third rounds of the Six-party talks, Yabunaka represented Japan as chief delegate.
 The Japanese government also sent Yabanuka as a delegate to China to discuss issues of natural gas reserves under the East China Sea.

 He handled Myanmar relations during the Kenji Nagai shooting incident, demanding an investigation and challenging governmental claims.
 Yabunaka replaced Toshiyuki Takano as Director General of Asian and Oceanian Affairs Bureau in 2002.
 In 2008 Yabunaka held talks with South Korean Ambassador Kwon Chul Hyun over disputed islets in the Sea of Japan.